-2.3.1.1 Wall Roughness [mm] Field
+2.3.1.1 Wall Roughness [mm or mil] Field

-The Wall Roughness field is typically set to 0.04 mm.
+The Wall Roughness field is typically set to 0.04 mm (or 1.57 mil).
 This relatively high value takes into account the impact of the flanges that are typically present in pipelines.